 - Sponsored Event Lists and RFID badge scanning.
 When attending an event session sponsored by a third party, your badge may be scanned.
 Attendee contact information is transferred to any sponsor that scans the badge.
 Radio frequency identification (RFID) technology may be used to scan a badge when attending certain sponsored sessions at events held in the United States.
 Please note that signage outside such sponsored sessions will alert an attendee if the RFID functionality of a badge is being used at that session.
 If so, by walking into these sessions you agree to have your badge automatically scanned and your contact information shared with the session sponsor.

 To send you marketing emails subject to your opt-in.
 If you opt into such communications, Forrester may use your email address to send periodic promotional emails and special offers.
+Forrester uses data about what e-mails you opened and links you clicked to help us provide you with offers and content that is relevant to you.

 To enable Forrester online communities.
 If you participate in Forrester online communities or other shared services, your profile information may be shared with other members to enable collaboration.